This Vegan Ramen recipe is made with a flavorful miso mushroom broth, crispy tofu, bok choy, shiitake mushrooms, and ramen noodles.

 - Make the BROTH: Over medium-high heat, saute the onion in 1 tablespoon oil until tender about 3 minutes.
 Turn heat to medium, add the smashed garlic cloves and continue cooking the onions until they are deeply golden brown.
 Add the veggie stock, water, dried shiitakes, a sheet of kombu (rinsed) and mirin.
 Bring to a Simmer.

-- While the broth is simmering, cook the ramen noodles in a pot of boiling water, according to directions.
+- While the broth is simmering, cook the ramen noodles in a pot of boiling water, according to package directions.
 Drain.
-Toss with sesame oil to keep separated.
+Toss with a little sesame oil to keep separated.

-- Prep other veggies and other toppings.
+- Prep other veggies and other toppings like our crispy tofu.
 Feel free to steam bok choy or fresh spinach, or saute them until just tender.
 If using mushrooms, saute in a little oil until tender (or smoke! see post) seasoning with salt and pepper.
 Use a combo of fresh and cooked veggies for the best texture. 🙂 Make the crispy tofu!

 Assemble Ramen Bowls: